-1. What size generator is needed to operate my Airstream?
+1. What size of generator is needed to operate my Airstream?

-Answer: A 1,000-watt generator may be used to charge just the batteries.
-However, if you want to run appliances such as microwave or AC units, it is recommended to have at least 4,000 watts or more (This is for a 30 amp system).
+Answer: A 1000 watt generator may be used to charge just the batteries.
+However, if wanting to run appliances such as microwave or AC units, it is recommended to have at least 4,000 watts or more (This is for a 30 amp system).

-Many Airstreamers accomplish this using two portable generators running in parallel.
+Many Airstreamers accomplish this using two portable generators run in parallel.

-2. What can I plug into the 1000-watt inverter outlets in my Airstream?
+2. What can I plug into the 1000 watt inverter outlets in my Airstream?

-Answer: These plugs are designed for no more than 1000 watts of power and are intended for charging things such as laptops and phones, and TV usage.
-Plugging in items such as vacuums, hairdryers, etc., may harm the system.
+Answer: These plugs are designed for no more than 1000 watts of power and are intended for charging things such as laptops, phones, and TV usage.
+Plugging in items such as vacuums, hairdryers, etc. may harm the system.